ans-group/docs.ukfast.co.uk/source/ecommercestacks/magento/magento1/magentoinsubdir.md

 # Magento 1 in a Sub Directory

-If you have Magento 1 in a sub directory within your document root you will need to edit your domain's Nginx configuration (Example: /etc/nginx/conf.d/example.com.conf).
+If you have Magento 1 in a sub directory within your document root you will need to edit your domain's NGINX configuration (Example: `/etc/nginx/conf.d/example.com.conf`).

-For this example we have Magento 1 in the sub directory /var/www/vhosts/example.com/htdocs/shop/.
-You need to replace the instance of replacemebackend with the PHP-FPM configuration pool name (This should be defined at the top of your Nginx configuration file)
+For this example we have Magento 1 in the sub directory `/var/www/vhosts/example.com/htdocs/shop/`.
+You need to replace the instance of `replacemebackend` with the PHP-FPM configuration pool name.
+This should be defined at the top of your NGINX configuration file

 ```bash
 location ~ ^/shop/ {